MaekTec/MaekTec/README.md

 ### Hi there 👋
-### I’m interested in Deep Learning, Computer Vision 👁️ and Robotics 🤖
+### I’m interested in Deep Learning 🧠, Computer Vision 👁️ and Robotics 🤖

 <!--